thecdil/gayrodeo-coding/content/2-upload.md

 ## Upload Your Transcript

 Head over to the Voices of Gay Rodeo Development [GitHub Repository](https://github.com/thecdil/gayrodeo_dev).
-This is were all the source code for the Voices of Gay Rodeo website is stored.
+This is where all the source code for the Voices of Gay Rodeo website is stored.
 We'll use your GitHub username to make you a collaborator for this repository.

 The repository looks something like this: